Fig Jam Cake

 We ate this cake in our lunches for several days without whipped cream or jam on top.
 It just got better each day.
-It reminded me of old-fashioned snack cake I used to make to send in my parents lunches when I was a teenager.
+It reminded me of an old-fashioned snack cake I used to make to send in my parents lunches when I was a teenager-yes, we believed in a homemade dessert in every lunch!

 Dress it up with whipped cream, Fig and Lemon Preserves, and a fresh fig half or simply slice and eat warm.
 Yum!